qualiton/github-discussions-crawler/README.md

 ## Prerequisites

 - Kubernetes cluster with helm/tiller installed
-- Kubernetes namespace to install the chart into
 - Postgres SQL database to store Github discussion details
 - [Github API token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) with `read:discussion  Read team discussions` permission for an account which is member of the discussion we would like to have updates from
 - Slack Incoming Webhooks configured for your preferred slack channel.